Homemade English Muffins

 - cornmeal, for sprinkling

-Turn the stand mixer up to medium.
-Mix for 8 minutes (or 10 minutes, if mixing by hand), until the dough is soft and tacky, not sticky.
-(Tacky like a post-it note - it leaves behind little residue on your finger if you press it.)
-The dough should pass a windowpane test; take a small piece of dough and flatten it out with your fingers.
-It should stretch, not tear, and you should be able to get it thin enough to see light behind.
+Mix at medium speed for 8 minutes (or 10 minutes, if mixing by hand), until the dough is soft and tacky.
+(Tacky is like a Post-It note - it leaves behind little residue on your finger if you press it.)
+If the dough sticks to your fingers and leaves dough behind, add in a little extra flour.
+The dough will pass a windowpane test at this point (see notes).

 Place dough in a greased bowl and cover with plastic wrap.
 Let rise in a warm area for 60-90 minutes, until dough has doubled in size.

 Transfer cooked English muffins to a baking sheet.
-Bake in the 350F oven for another 5-8 minutes to cook the middle.
-(If you couldn't cook all your muffins at once, do not wait for your remaining muffins; this will mess up the cook time.)
+Immediately bake in the 350F oven for another 5-8 minutes to cook the middle.
+(If you couldn't griddle all your muffins at once, do not wait for your remaining muffins; this will mess up the cook time.)

 Repeat the cooking process with your remaining pieces of dough.
 Cool completely before splitting and toasting.
 Store in an airtight container.